MinghuiChen43/awesome-deep-phenomena/README.md

 ### Empirical Study: 2022

+- When Does Re-initialization Work? [[paper]](https://arxiv.org/abs/2206.10011)
+  - Sheheryar Zaidi, Tudor Berariu, Hyunjik Kim, Jörg Bornschein, Claudia Clopath, Yee Whye Teh, Razvan Pascanu.
+  - Key Word: Re-initialization; Regularization.
+  - <details><summary>Digest</summary> We conduct an extensive empirical comparison of standard training with a selection of re-initialization methods to answer this question, training over 15,000 models on a variety of image classification benchmarks.
+We first establish that such methods are consistently beneficial for generalization in the absence of any other regularization.
+However, when deployed alongside other carefully tuned regularization techniques, re-initialization methods offer little to no added benefit for generalization, although optimal generalization performance becomes less sensitive to the choice of learning rate and weight decay hyperparameters.
+To investigate the impact of re-initialization methods on noisy data, we also consider learning under label noise.
+Surprisingly, in this case, re-initialization significantly improves upon standard training, even in the presence of other carefully tuned regularization techniques.

 - How You Start Matters for Generalization. [[paper]](https://arxiv.org/abs/2206.08558)
   - Sameera Ramasinghe, Lachlan MacDonald, Moshiur Farazi, Hemanth Sartachandran, Simon Lucey.
   - Key Word: Implicit regularization; Fourier Spectrum.